OpenVisualCloud/Media-Transport-Library/README.md

 ### 1.3 Ethernet supported

-IMTL offers versatile Ethernet support, thanks to its compatibility with DPDK PMD, kernel socket, and AF_XDP backends.
+MTL offers versatile Ethernet support, thanks to its compatibility with DPDK PMD, kernel socket, and AF_XDP backends.

 For DPDK PMD support, you can refer to the DPDK PMD site <https://doc.dpdk.org/guides/nics/> for a comprehensive list of supported Ethernet hardware.

-In cases where your NIC is not supported by DPDK, IMTL provides a fallback option with kernel (Linux) socket transport support.
+In cases where your NIC is not supported by DPDK, MTL provides a fallback option with kernel (Linux) socket transport support.

 However, please note that our daily development and validation is primarily conducted on the Intel E810 series and AWS ENA, so we can't guarantee the status for other network interface cards (NICs).